GeneralSmoked/Data-Science-Projects/README.md

 Each project folder contains:
 - `notebook.ipynb` — The main Jupyter notebook with the project work
-- `dataset/` — Any datasets used in the project
+- `.csv file dataset/` — Any datasets used in the project
 - `images/` (optional) — Any images linked in the notebook

 ## Notes